 You know those evenings where you don’t feel like making dinner or you have NO IDEA what to make?
 Those nights where you kinda wish you could just skip over dinner time and go straight to bed time?
 THIS easy, tasty, vegan, one-pot cheesy taco pasta is the dinner you make on THOSE nights!

-Just like my Taco Rice Bowls, you can have this one-pot cheesy taco pasta on the table in under 30-minutes.
-It’s loaded with flavour, needs just a handful of simple ingredients, and can be made in your Instant Pot or on your stovetop, directions for both methods are included!
+It’s loaded with flavour, needs just a handful of simple ingredients, and can be made in your Instant Pot or on your stove top, directions for both methods are included!

 This vegan pasta dish is: